Pence: Trump is ‘wrong’ to say election could be overturned

 He has also accused Democrats and the media of continuing to focus on the insurrection to score political points against Republicans and divert attention from Biden’s agenda.

+While a basic declaration of fact, Pence’s decision to describe Trump as “wrong” was especially significant given Pence’s posture in the White House.
+As Trump’s vice president, Pence was exceptionally deferential to him, never publicly voicing disagreement and defending even his most controversial actions.

-Pence has been traveling the country, visiting early voting states, delivering speeches and hosting fundraisers for midterm candidates.
+After spending several months laying low after leaving the White House, Pence has returned to the public spotlight.
+He launched his own political advocacy group and has been traveling the country, visiting early voting states, delivering speeches and hosting fundraisers for midterm candidates.
 Pence, unlike some possible 2024 presidential contenders, has notably declined to rule out running against Trump.
+He is also working on a book.

+Democratic Rep. Bennie Thompson of Mississippi, the chair of the Jan.
+6 committee, and Democratic Rep. Adam Schiff of California have both said they plan to call Pence to testify as part of their investigation.
+It is so far unclear what Pence will do.